codewithmike01/json_file_lang_translator/README.md

 # Json File Translator from soure to target language

-Translation of json file from source language to a target langauge using Google translation library in python.
+Translation of json file from source language to a target langauge using Google deep translation library in python.

 ## Preview